pawelc/docs/tidy1.md

 optimization
 Big Neural Networks Waste Capacity
-An empirical evaluation of recurrent network architectures Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification Natural Neural Networks
+An empirical evaluation of recurrent network architectures Natural Neural Networks
 On the diﬃculty of training Recurrent Neural Networks From Machine Learning to Machine Reasoning